osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 # v1.3 (march)

-* develop initial implementation of annotation service extending new service framework
+* annotation service
-* create javascript grpc stubs for web app, check in to dp-web-app (and dp-grpc? what about protoc setup for generating javascript stubs, something to check in / document?)
-* investigate compiler warning for QueryServiceImpl, IngestionTestBase "uses unchecked or unsafe operations"
-  * BucketDocumentResponseDispatcher.handleResult_(): "raw use of parameterized class Bucketdocument"
-  * IngestionTestBase: unchecked cast Object to List<Double> in buildIngestionRequest()
+  * CreateAnnotationRequest validation
+    * maybe use metadata query for list of columns in annotation request to see if data exists for each?
+Could check that data is defined for the specific time range, but maybe that's overkill.
+(CreateAnnotationJob.execute())
+      * Add validation method to handler interface for validDataBlock().
+Will also need a database client interface method to perform the query.
+This belongs in the handler so that we can do it in the context of processing the request asynchronously instead of in AnnotationValidationUtility.validateCreateAnnotationRequestCommon() which checks if the request is valid.
+  * integration test
+    * add validation of database contents for request (GrpcIntegrationTestBase.sendAndVerifyCreateCommentAnnotation())
+    * add validation for api response
+    * expand coverage to include annotations with multiple data blocks
+  * annotations mongo collection
+    * do we need additional indexes?
+* grpc server refactoring: change QueryGrpcServer and IngestionGrpcServer to extend GrpcServerBase, following pattern of AnnotationGrpcServer.
+* ingestion service
   * modify ingestion service to use new service framework
-* ingestion service minor tasks
   * Move logic from init() to start() in MongoIngestionHandler for starting queue and workers?
   * add providerId/requestId from ingestion request to time series buckets
   * add ingestion handling and test coverage for eventMetadata.stopTime in MongoIngestionHandler.generateBucketsFromRequest() etc
+  * handling for unary ingestion rpc (only streaming is currently implemented)
+* add metadata and annotation query APIs to cover event/snapshot info, key/value attributes, annotations
+  * the metadata query API will allow the user to specify a query covering event/snapshot details, tags, key/value attributes, user comment, attachment, linked dataset, etc that returns a list of "data rectangles"
+  * need to change MongoQueryHandler.dataBucketFromDocument() to handle attributes, eventMetadata, etc.
+* investigate compiler warning for QueryServiceImpl, IngestionTestBase "uses unchecked or unsafe operations"
+  * BucketDocumentResponseDispatcher.handleResult_(): "raw use of parameterized class Bucketdocument"
+  * IngestionTestBase: unchecked cast Object to List<Double> in buildIngestionRequest()
 * dp-service documentation:
   * Add detailed documents for service framework and specific implementations, integration test framework, performance benchmarks, etc
   * update section with java command lines for running services, benchmarks, tests
-* add metadata and annotation query APIs to cover event/snapshot info, key/value attributes, annotations
-  * the metadata query API will allow the user to specify a query covering event/snapshot details, tags, key/value attributes, user comment, attachment, linked dataset, etc that returns a list of "data rectangles"
-  * need to change MongoQueryHandler.dataBucketFromDocument() to handle attributes, eventMetadata, etc.
 * make collection names configurable
 * option for removing data created by integration and benchmark tests at completion
   * add config / command-line flag to optionally not delete data?
-* handling for unary ingestion rpc (only streaming is currently implemented)

 # v1.4 (april/may)